Richard Brake: Career

 In 2008, he played ex-Marine Prior in the horror film Outpost.
 In 2009, following a guest appearance on the crime drama Cold Case and a supporting role as the titular character in Perkins' 14, he appeared in Rob Zombie's Halloween II, the sequel to his remake of Halloween.
 He plays Gary Scott, a sleazy and perverted coroner who is brutally decapitated by Michael Myers following a car crash that kills his co-worker.
 Brake garnered the role based on a personal recommendation to Zombie from actor Sid Haig.
-Brake made a cameo in the thriller Cuckoo, which premiered at the Cambridge Film Festival on September 25, 2009.
+Brake made a cameo in the thriller Cuckoo, which premiered at the Cambridge Film Festival on 25 September 2009.

-In 2010, he co-starred with Idris Elba in the psychological thriller Legacy, which premiered at the Glasgow Film Festival on February 28, 2010.
+In 2010, he co-starred with Idris Elba in the psychological thriller Legacy, which premiered at the Glasgow Film Festival on 28 February 2010.
 In 2011, he co-starred with Reese Witherspoon and Robert Pattinson in the romantic drama Water for Elephants, which was based on Sara Gruen's 2006 novel of the same name.
-The film was released on April 22, 2011, to positive reviews.
+The film was released on 22 April 2011, to positive reviews.
 Brake played Harry Green in the horror film The Incident, where he doesn't have any spoken dialogue throughout the film.
-The film had its world premiere at the Toronto International Film Festival on September 12, 2011, where it was nominated for the Midnight Madness Award.
+The film had its world premiere at the Toronto International Film Festival on 12 September 2011, where it was nominated for the Midnight Madness Award.

 In 2013, he had supporting roles in the action thriller The Numbers Station starring John Cusack and Malin Åkerman, and Ridley Scott's crime thriller The Counselor, starring Michael Fassbender and Penélope Cruz.
-Brake made a cameo in the superhero film Thor: The Dark World, the sequel to Thor.
+Brake appeared in the superhero film Thor: The Dark World, the sequel to Thor.
 The film became the biggest commercial success for Brake's career, earning $644.6 million at the box office worldwide.
 Brake had a recurring role as mobster Terry Mandel on Frank Darabont's neo-noir crime drama Mob City.
 In 2014, he made guest appearances on the crime drama Crossing Lines and the action thriller series Transporter: The Series, both roles he played were international criminals wanted for murder.

 From 2014 to 2015, Brake portrayed the Night King on the HBO fantasy series Game of Thrones, appearing in the show's fourth and fifth seasons, most notably in the fifth-season episode "Hardhome", which received seven Emmy nominations.
 Brake appeared in the action comedy Kingsman: The Secret Service, where he plays an unnamed man who interrogates Eggsy Unwin (played by Taron Egerton) character as part of his training to become a spy for the intelligence agency Kingsman.
-He made a cameo as a bar patron in the semi-biographical drama Set Fire to the Stars, which premiered at the Edinburgh International Film Festival on June 23, 2014.
+He made an appearance as a bar patron in the semi-biographical drama Set Fire to the Stars, which premiered at the Edinburgh International Film Festival on 23 June 2014.